Aman-in-GitHub/Aman-in-Github/README.md

 ![](https://komarev.com/ghpvc/?username=Aman-in-Github&style=flat-square&color=6495ED&label=Profile+Views)

-I'm a web developer.
-I create websites that you can visit on the Internet.
+I'm a software developer.
+I create software that you can use.

 ## 🚀 What Do I Do